 This herb contains slightly narcotic properties, though non addictive, it is one of nature’s best painkillers.
 It is said to relieve the pain of headaches and migraines quite effectively.
 Mullein shows strong overall anti-inflammatory activity and has been considered to be effective in treating swellings, especially when lymph nodes in the throat, neck, arms and groin swell or are congested.
 It maintains a long respected reputation for cleansing the lymphatic system generally, and it is also frequently used to relieve swollen joints and muscle pain.

-To make a tea, steep 1 or 2 teaspoons in a cup of water for about 10 minutes, and then carefully strain.
+To make a tea of the leaves, steep 1 or 2 teaspoons in a cup of water for about 10 minutes, and then carefully strain.
 The little fuzzy hairs of the leaves can irritate the throat; so remove them by straining through a cloth.
 To make it more palatable, you can mix it with a little peppermint, and sweeten with raw honey to taste.

 Mullein oil (especially when infused with the flowers) has been used very effectively for many generations to relieve earache.
 Put just a few drops of this oil into the ear.
 It is very soothing.